atl-jugheads/jupyter-day-atlanta-ii/readme.md

 ## About

-Jupyter Day Atlanta  is a single day conference for Jupyter users in the Southeast.
-The [Atlanta Jupyter User Group](https://www.meetup.com/Atlanta-Jupyter-User-Group/) is excited to host this event to showcase  applications of the open source software created by Project Jupyter.
+Jupyter Day Atlanta is a single-day conference for Jupyter users in the Southeast.
+The [Atlanta Jupyter User Group](https://www.meetup.com/Atlanta-Jupyter-User-Group/) is excited to host this event to showcase applications of the open source software created by Project Jupyter and community.
 These interactive technologies are reshaping how people interact with code and data in both industry and academia.

-Jupyter Day Atlanta is chance for fellow Jovians to learn about the state-of-the-art in open source scientific computing from Project Jupyter developers and users.
-This event is inspired by [past and future events](docs/events.md) hosted by Jupyter community.
+Jupyter Day Atlanta is chance for Jupyter users of all experience levels to share and learn about the state-of-the-art in open source scientific computing.
+This event is inspired by [past and future events](docs/events.md) hosted by the Jupyter community, and hopes to connect people across the Southeast including Atlanta, Athens, Raleigh, Columbia, Charlotte, and more.

-Make plans to join us in Atlanta on March 31.
-Early Bird Registration for Jupyter Day Atlanta will open __February 14, 2018__.
+Make plans to join us at the [GTRI Conference Center](https://gtri.gatech.edu/) in the heart of Atlanta on March 31.
+Early Bird Registration for Jupyter Day Atlanta opens __February 14, 2018__.
 Until then please consider [submitting a talk](https://docs.google.com/forms/d/e/1FAIpQLSeUJfyYnmsDtswuFanajOpAbAl_E4Ib6LsgM1fMk6Y42ZCf2w/viewform)!